learning-zone/javascript-basics/es6-questions.md

 Using a trampoline is obviously less performant than simple recursion, since you are "blocking" the normal recursive flow, but it is much safer.

-#### Q. What is a symbol in JavaScript?
-Is it a primitive?
-What's a typical use case for a symbol in ES6?
-*TODO*
 #### Q. What is the difference between Map and WeakMap in ES6?
 *TODO*
 #### Q. What are the differences between ES6 class and ES5 function constructors?